YingWana/cmda2014-classNoMissPolar/README.md

 # CMDA 2014 — HW10: Sentiment Lab

-This repository hosts the class survey dataset for **HW10: Sentiment and Explore Lab** in CMDA 2014
+This repository hosts the class survey dataset for **HW10: Sentiment Lab** in CMDA 2014

 ---